PostHog/posthog.com/contents/blog/changing-to-self-serve.md

 It took us until last Summer to get the open source product to feel successful.
 It became less buggy, easier to deploy, better featured and more scalable.
 As a result, we saw our inbound growth increasing and our retention improving.

-We then focused on getting 5 reference customers.
+We then focused on getting five reference customers.
 It turned out, we had to [Nail Funnels](new-vp-nailing-funnels) to do this.

 ## What changed?